screenzonenn/screenzonenn/README.md

 <li>Implemented low-cost IT hardware solutions, achieving savings of 30% or more on each device.</li>
 <li>Customized and implemented hardware asset management processes using ServiceNow, improving inventory management and tracking.</li>
 </u1>

-Team Lead - Bangalore
-NTT Data Global Delivery Services Pvt.
+Team Lead - Bangalore : NTT Data Global Delivery Services Pvt.
 Ltd. | 12/2007 - 10/2013

-Led a team supporting IT tasks for LSI's global service desk account, ensuring high levels of customer satisfaction.
+<li>Led a team supporting IT tasks for LSI's global service desk account, ensuring high levels of customer satisfaction.</li>
-Coordinated with clients and support teams during IT system changes, ensuring smooth transitions.
+<li>Coordinated with clients and support teams during IT system changes, ensuring smooth transitions.</li>
-Conducted technical, process, and communication training for team members, improving overall performance.
+<li>Conducted technical, process, and communication training for team members, improving overall performance.</li>
-Prepared weekly VOC reports, identifying trends and initiating training programs to address areas for improvement.
+<li>Prepared weekly VOC reports, identifying trends and initiating training programs to address areas for improvement.</li>
-Achieved a 3% increase in CSAT scores through targeted training initiatives and improvements in agent performance.
+<li>Achieved a 3% increase in CSAT scores through targeted training initiatives and improvements in agent performance.</li>
-Successfully migrated to new cost-effective tools, enhancing operational efficiency and user experience.
+<li>Successfully migrated to new cost-effective tools, enhancing operational efficiency and user experience.</li>

 Projects: